Neuropresage

 Functional connectivity : Since the MTL is highly connected to the rest of the brain through specific networks, we use resting-state fMRI data with a seed-based correlation approach to study i) hippocampal subfield networks and ii) the anterior temporal and posterior medial systems.

-Multimodal neuroimaging and computational modelling in ageing and Alzheimer’s disease
+Multimodal neuroimaging and computational modeling in ageing and Alzheimer’s disease

 Leader : Gaël Chételat